 APR Disclosure.
 Some states have laws limiting the Annual Percentage Rate (APR) that a lender can charge you.
 APRs for cash advance loans range from 200% to 1386%, and APRs for installment loans range from 6.63% to 485%.
 Loans from a state that has no limiting laws or loans from a bank not governed by state laws may have an even higher APR.
 The APR is the rate at which your loan accrues interest and is based upon the amount, cost and term of your loan, repayment amounts and timing of payments.
 Lenders are legally required to show you the APR and other terms of your loan before you execute a loan agreement.
 APR rates are subject to change.

 Exclusions.
 Residents of some states may not be eligible for some or all short-term, small-dollar loans.
-Residents of Arkansas, New York, Vermont and West Virginia are not eligible to use this website or service.
+Residents of Arkansas, New York, New Hampshire, Vermont and West Virginia are not eligible to use this website or service.
 The states serviced by this website may change from time to time, without notice.

 Credit Implications.
 The operator of this website does not make any credit decisions.
 Independent, participating lenders that you might be matched with may perform credit checks with credit reporting bureaus or obtain consumer reports, typically through alternative providers to determine credit worthiness, credit standing and/or credit capacity.
 By submitting your information, you agree to allow participating lenders to verify your information and check your credit.
 Loans provided by independent, participating lenders in our network are designed to provide cash to you to be repaid within a short amount of time.
 The short-term loans are not a solution for long-term debt and credit difficulties.
 Only borrow an amount that can be repaid on the date of your next pay period.
 Consider seeking professional advice regarding your financial needs, risks and alternatives to short-term loans.
 Late Payments of loans may result in additional fees or collection activities, or both.
 Each lender has their own terms and conditions, please review their policies for further information.
 Nonpayment of credit could result in collection activities.
 Each lender has their own terms and conditions, please review their policies for further information.
 Every lender has its own renewal policy, which may differ from lender to lender.
 Please review your lender’s renewal policy.